railwayapp/docs/src/docs/guides/join-priority-boarding.md

 In Discord, open up any channel, enter `/beta`, and follow the prompts.

+Alternatively, you can open the command palette using `CMD + K` or `Ctrl + K`, then scroll down to `Utilities`, and select the join Priority Boarding button.

 You should now have access to the `#priority-boarding` channel.
 You should also see that your Account Settings now display a new Priority Boarding status.

 <Image src="https://res.cloudinary.com/railway/image/upload/v1666372408/docs/priority-boarding-settings_wvvza4.png"